MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ## Client Security

-The following articles explain how to improve the security of connections from the clients to the [!INCLUDE[server](../developer/includes/server.md)].
+The following articles explain how to improve the security of connections from the clients to [!INCLUDE[server](../developer/includes/server.md)].

 [Configuring SSL to Secure the Client Connections](../deployment/configure-ssl-web-client-connection.md)